Navidfoumani/ConvTran/README.md

 ## Citation

-If you find *ConvTran* useful for your research, please consider citing this paper:
+If you find **ConvTran** useful for your research, please consider citing this paper:

 ````
 ```
-@misc{foumani2023improving,
+@article{foumani2023improving,
-      title={Improving Position Encoding of Transformers for Multivariate Time Series Classification}, author={Navid Mohammadi Foumani and Chang Wei Tan and Geoffrey I. Webb and Mahsa Salehi}, year={2023},
+  title={Improving Position Encoding of Transformers for Multivariate Time Series Classification}, author={Foumani, Navid Mohammadi and Tan, Chang Wei and Webb, Geoffrey I and Salehi, Mahsa}, journal={arXiv preprint arXiv:2305.16642}, year={2023}
-      eprint={2305.16642},
-      archivePrefix={arXiv},
-      primaryClass={cs.LG}
 }
 ```
 ````